 The included seat is only slightly padded and not the coziest in the group.
 The recline is relatively flat for napping comfort, but the adjustment toggle is stiff and harder to use.

 The pressure required to release the recline lever (above left) caused the stroller to slide in our tests, even with the brakes on.
 This requires holding the stroller in place with your foot to make the adjustment.
 It also has an adjustable leg rest (above right) that works well but isn't padded as much as the competition.

 Car Seat Compatibility

 This stroller is compatible with some car seats from Chicco, Britax, Maxi-Cosi, Clek, and Nuna.
-All use click-in connection, which we prefer over the strap method.
+All use a click-in connection, which we prefer over the strap method.
 We tested ours with the Chicco Keyfit 30 infant car seat and the Larktale Chicco adapter.
 The process is simple, and the adapter is easy to use.
 Installation is easy, and the seat falls right into place inside the adapter.
 You just need to remember to add pressure, so it fully connects with a click.
-It is easier to remove than connect, and we don't think it could be done wrong unless you forget to push down.
+It is easier to remove than connect, and we don't think it could be done wrong unless you forget to push it down.

 Ease of Setup

 The Coast is one of the most involved in the group to assemble and takes between 15-20 minutes to put together using the provided instructions.
 The manual was not super clear, but assembly is fairly easy.
 We installed the canopy backward due to the hard-to-decipher instructions, and we had to redo it.
 It might not be the best option for those nervous about assembly.